tomna1993/c_22_commandLineArgument/README.md

 Run the below code in terminal (git bash) to compile the source:

-> gcc uppercase.c -lcs50 -o ./build/uppercase
+> gcc commandLineArgument.c -lcs50 -o ./build/commandLineArgument

 To run the executable run the below code in terminal (git bash):

-> ./build/uppercase.exe
+> ./build/commandLineArgument.exe